The North Mississippi Guide to Professional Home Pest Control

 Other pests, like mice and cockroaches, are usually most active between dawn and dusk, so you might spot them scurrying away when you flick on a light as you enter your kitchen.
 If you don’t see an actual mouse, you might see holes or debris they leave behind as they gnaw through dark corners in your kitchen cabinets or pantry areas.

-Now that you know the signs of common Memphis household pests, you might want to take action quickly once you spot a few.
+Now that you know the signs of common North MS household pests, you might want to take action quickly once you spot a few.

 It starts with removing nests or webs and progresses to elimination tactics for specific pests.

 This might sound overwhelming.
 We completely understand.
-If you are concerned about quickly and adequately eliminating all the pests in your house, you might want to hire a pest control professional.
+If you are concerned about quickly and effectively eliminating all pests in your home, you might want to hire a pest control professional.

-Some common pests in Memphis are more extreme than others.
+Some common pests in North MS are more extreme than others.

 Take termites, for instance.
-According to the Environmental Protection Agency, termites cause billions of dollars in structural damage yearly and cost property owners more than $2 billion to treat each year.
+According to the Environmental Protection Agency, termites cause billions of dollars in structural damage each year and cost property owners more than $2 billion in treatment costs.

 And if this fact worries you, we understand.
-Termites can quickly deteriorate the value of your Memphis and North Mississippi home.
+Termites can quickly deteriorate the value of your North Mississippi home.

-Pests that can cause this kind of extensive damage require more than DIY treatment methods to tackle.
+Pests that can cause this kind of extensive damage require more than DIY treatment methods.

 Because termites don’t leave a lot of signs of their presence and are very small, you might not even know what’s happening until they’ve done a decent amount of damage.
 And no one wants to deal with massive, unexpected repair costs.

-Let’s look at termites in Memphis, signs of termites, termite prevention tactics, and termite control strategies so you can shield your home from these invasive insects.
+Let’s look at termites, signs of termites, termite prevention tactics, and termite control strategies so you can shield your home from these invasive insects.

-While many other common pests in Memphis have a season or time of year when they appear most active, termites can be active in your home all year.
+While many other common pests in North MS have a season or time of year when they appear most active, termites can be active in your home all year.

 Termites swarm when they search for mates around April and establish a new colony.
 This happens as the weather warms, usually after rain.